Kik snaps up video chat app maker Rounds for a reported $60-$80 million

 Kik CEO Ted Livingston declined to give us a price, but local media in Israeli reported it is in the region of $60-$80 million.
 It’s fair to say that Kik has that kind of money to spend.
 It has raised $120 million to date, including its most recent $50 million raise from China’s Tencent at a $1 billion valuation, and keeps costs low by being located in Canada.

 What’s more certain is that the deal will immediately bolster Kik’s tech team.
 The Canadian company is acquiring all 35 staff from Rounds, and turning its Tel Aviv office into a Kik product and engineering center, and its first international base.
-Kik, which is headquartered in Waterloo, said also that it has opened a R&D base in Toronto.
+Kik, which is headquartered in Waterloo, said that it has opened a similar base in Toronto, too.
 Those additions take Kik’s total headcount to 165 staff, but the firm said it is actively hiring for more staff.

 Interestingly, the two companies didn’t wait for this deal before combining forces.
 A Kik representative confirmed to us that Rounds was responsible for the technology behind Kik’s new video chat feature, which was launched out in December.
 So it looks like we can expect more video features to roll out soon.